virgo47/javasimon/readme.txt

 Project tests use TestNG library:
   * http://testng.org/

-Project example uses these libraries (you don't need them to use JavaSimon):
+Project example uses these libraries (you don't need them to use Java Simon):
   * JAMon API: http://jamonapi.sourceforge.net/
   * H2 Database: http://www.h2database.com/

+== Java Simon name ==

+*Java Simon* is the official name of the project with _Simple Monitoring API_ as a half title.
+Codename of the project is *javasimon*.
+We use word Simon as a synonym for a "monitor" in javadoc or on our wiki - of course we use it only for monitors based on the API.
+We write Simon mostly with capital S, Java Simon with space and javasimon as a one word with all lowercase.
+Word javasimon is probably best to use in search engines.

+We'll make some logo too... after version 1 will be released. :-)